Documentation

 tools

 An object where each key is a tool name and the value is its configuration (usually an empty object {}).
-Tools are installed and configured when you run /install-tools or automatically when starting a sprite.
+Tools are installed and configured when you run /install-tools or automatically when starting a project.

 claude.model

-The Claude model to use (defaults to claude-sonnet-4-6).
+The AI model to use (defaults to claude-sonnet-4-6).

 Tools